apache/openwhisk-utilities/scancode/README.md

 provided configuration.

 ### positional arguments:
- * root_directory   : starting directory for the scan
+ * root_directory   : the starting directory for the scan

 ### optional arguments:
  * -h, --help       : show this help message and exit